 It all started with an earthquake

-Under the mandatory offer law, insurance companies are required to offer earthquake insurance whenever they sell a homeowners policy.
-Fearing that they wouldn't have enough money to pay damage claims to homeowners if another Northridge-like quake hit, many insurance companies vastly limited the number of homeowners policies they wrote.
+Since the 1980s, California law has mandated that insurance companies selling homeowners insurance also offer earthquake insurance.
+Fearing they wouldn't have enough money to pay damage claims to homeowners if another Northridge-like quake hit, many insurance companies greatly limited the number of homeowners policies they wrote.

 CEA is born

-In 1996, the California Legislature went one step further and created the California Earthquake Authority (CEA) – a not-for-profit, publicly managed, privately funded entity.
+In 1996, the California Legislature went one step further and created the California Earthquake Authority (CEA)—a not-for-profit, publicly managed, privately funded entity.
 Residential property insurers could offer their own earthquake insurance or become a CEA participating insurance company.
+Over the years, the CEA policy has added more options, including a retrofit discount for eligible homeowners.

-CEA has worked with many well-known insurance companies for nearly 20 years.
-Today, about 75 percent of California residential property insurance companies offer CEA earthquake policies.
+Today, CEA provides two-thirds of the residential earthquake insurance policies sold in California.
 By selling our policies exclusively through these participating insurance companies, CEA has become one of the largest providers of residential earthquake insurance in the world.

-A focus on earthquake safety, education, awareness and low rates
+A focus on earthquake education, safety, and preparedness

 CEA places a high priority on educating California homeowners and renters about how to stay safe during an earthquake, and how to reduce the risk of earthquake damage and loss.